 Gregg Howard is the Teacher of Ordinary Mind Zen Brisbane.
 He commenced Zen practice in the 1970’s in Australia and the US, and in 1981 helped establish Brisbane’s first Zen group.
 Soon after, he became a student of Charlotte Joko Beck and arranged her annual visits to Brisbane in the 1980’s.
 He spent a year in Japan studying the Zen tradition of Japanese shakuhachi (bamboo flute) and practising Zen, and regularly travelled to the US to study with Charlotte Joko Beck at Zen Center of San Diego.
 In the early 1990s, he established the Everyday Zen Group in Brisbane, later renamed Ordinary Mind Zen Brisbane, and modelled on Joko Beck’s Ordinary Mind practice approach.
 He was given permission to teach in 1996, and in 2004, received Dharma Transmission from Joko.
 He is a member of the American Zen Teachers’ Association (AZTA) and the Lay Zen Teachers’ Association (LZTA).
-Retiring in 2012 from the Queensland Conservatorium after 35 years of university teaching in the field of ethnomusicology, he continues one of his main musical interests, playing and teaching Javanese Gamelan.
+He retired in 2012 from the Queensland Conservatorium after 35 years of university teaching in the field of ethnomusicology.
+He continues his musical interest in performance of Javanese Gamelan music.